2022 Big East men's basketball tournament

 The 2022 Big East men's basketball tournament was the postseason men's basketball tournament for the Big East Conference, held March 9–12, 2022, at Madison Square Garden in New York City.
 The winner of the tournament, the Villanova Wildcats, received the conference's automatic bid to the 2022 NCAA tournament.

 Seeds

-All 11 Big East schools are scheduled to participated in the tournament.
+All 11 Big East schools are scheduled to participate in the tournament.
 Teams will be seeded by the conference record with tie-breaking procedures to determine the seeds for teams with identical conference records.
 The top five teams will receive first-round byes.
 Seeding for the tournament will be determined at the close of the regular conference season.